Pernambuco pygmy owl: Taxonomy and systematics

 The Pernambuco pygmy owl was first described in December 2002 when two study skins were examined.
 The skins were originally collected in 1980 and thought to be subspecies of the East Brazilian pygmy owl (Glaucidium minutissimum) or Amazonian pygmy owl (G. hardyi).
 Upon closer examination of the skins, and vocalizations of the species recorded in 1990, it was concluded that it was a new species.

 It was suggested that the type specimen of the East Brazilian pygmy owl is actually of this species, which if true would require that Pernambuco pygmy owl have the binomial G. minutissimum and that the East Brazilian pygmy owl be assigned a new binomial, G. sicki.
 The suggestion was rejected by the major avian taxonomic systems.

 Description

 The Pernambuco pygmy owl is about 13 cm long and weighs about 51 g.
 The adult's face is a mix of whitish and brownish streaks and the rest of the head is raw umber with small white dots.
 The upperparts are chestnut and the tail is blackish brown with lines of white spots making broken bars across it.
 The underparts are white, the sides of the chest brown, and the flanks streaked with brown.
 The juvenile plumage is unknown.

+A typical Neotropical pygmy-owl of the Glaucidium minutissimum species complex.
+It has a light grey-chestnut coloured crown and head speckled with conspicuous white spots on the face and head to the lower nape (Fjeldså and Sharpe 2015).
+Has a white collar and white underparts streaked with rufous.
+Back is chestnut.
+Tail dark with white spots.
+Similar spp. it differs from its geographically closest relatives in its overall lighter colouration, size and voice.
+Voice a short phrase of 5-7 notes.